St. Louis, MO Venture Capital and Angel Investors Group

 With over $15 million in investments since it launched in 2013, Thalmic Labs is an exciting hardware startup in an earlier stage than the previous three we covered.
 The company’s first product is an armband, called the Myo, which senses muscle movement in a user's arm and integrates with computers for virtual–reality style control.
 The armband offers more precise control than some other devices on the market, and Thalmic Labs originally showcased its prerelease product by flying a drone with it.
 The armband can also be used to control computing functions, including PowerPoint navigation, and some games.

 While the Myo isn't going to be an international bestseller right away, the product and the company are exciting for investors because of the promise of future growth.
-The Myo is one of those rare products that is slightly before its time but is not first to market.
-There's a platform ready in the space for these types of control devices, and other hardware and computer uses are catching up, positioning Myo and Thalmic Labs to be big players in the next few years as drastic changes are made to the way users interact with computers.
+The Myo is one of those rare products that is slightly before its time but is not the first to market.
+There's a platform ready in the space for these types of control devices, and other hardware and computer uses are catching up.
+This sets up Myo and Thalmic Labs to be big players in the next few years as drastic changes are made to the way users interact with computers.

 Launched by Ayah Bdeir in 2009, littleBits won over 20 awards at the MakerFaire Bay Area in the same year.
 Between then and 2013, the startup garnered over $14 million in funding for its product: kits and components that bring DIY electronic and programing capability to almost anyone.
 The kits include a variety of small modules, such as sensors, sound and light components, and power, and let users create anything from home security components to a toy Mars Rover.
 Consumers can buy kits for certain projects, or purchase deluxe kits that contain basic modules needed for multiple electronics products.